vinej/pyarchive/README.md

 Archive data tools in python (python 3.10.1)

 This small utility could be used to archive data from differents sources (csv,excel,db).

-The utility takes a json file in parameter.
+The utility takes a json file as parameter.

-Note the file :  main.exe  is a executable created with pyinstaller with this file you don't need to install python on your machine
+Note:  main.exe is a window executable created with pyinstaller

 ```
-The json file has 2 sections
+The json paramater file has 2 sections

 1: Connections: is an array of json objects with the below definition